 A consensus statement was issued revising the 2011 clinical practice guidelines for the treatment of idiopathic pulmonary fibrosis.
-This statement was issued by one the largest respiratory physician groups in the world, including members from the United States, Europe, Japan, and Latin America.
-These recommendations are partially based on a recent study involving the use of prednisone, azathioprine, and N-acetylcysteine, so called triple therapy.
-In this study, drug recipients had a 10 fold increase in the death rate than the placebo group.
+This statement was issued by one of the largest respiratory physician groups in the world, including members from the United States, Europe, Japan, and Latin America.
+These recommendations are partially based on a recent study involving the use of prednisone, azathioprine, and N-acetylcysteine, the so-called triple therapy.
+In this study, drug recipients had a 10-fold increase in the death rate than the placebo group.
 These new guidelines therefore strongly discourage the use of triple therapy in idiopathic pulmonary fibrosis.
-These guidelines also suggest that anticoagulation and anti GERD (gastroesophageal reflux disease) not be administered for idiopathic pulmonary fibrosis alone.
+These guidelines also suggest that anticoagulation and anti-GERD (gastroesophageal reflux disease) not be administered for idiopathic pulmonary fibrosis alone.
 These medications should not be used without other medical indications in patients with idiopathic pulmonary fibrosis.
 Lastly, patients with idiopathic pulmonary fibrosis often have pulmonary hypertension as their disease progresses.
 There is currently no indication to use pulmonary hypertensive medication in these patients except oxygen in those with low oxygen levels.

 Pulmonary rehabilitation along with medical care helps improve the quality of life of people who have chronic breathing problems such as pulmonary fibrosis.
 It involves: